Christ and the Woman Taken in Adultery (Bruegel)

+Description

 Bruegel depicts the woman as one of the few graceful figures in the scene.
 She is rendered as an idealised form, atypical of Brugel's usual earthy and homely female figures; though the basic layout of the composition is Netherlandish, "the austere composition and monumental figures are perhaps the most Italianate in all Bruegel's paintings".
-Apart from an even smaller Three Soldiers in the Frick Collection, Bruegel's only other surviving grisaille painting is the Death of the Virgin at Upton House, Warwickshire, which is also an unusually conventional treatment of a religious subject by Bruegel's standards.
+Apart from an even smaller Three Soldiers in the Frick Collection, Bruegel's only other surviving grisaille painting is The Death of the Virgin at Upton House, Warwickshire, which is also an unusually conventional treatment of a religious subject by Bruegel's standards.
 However, the earliest documented work by Bruegel was grisaille wings for an altarpiece in 1550/51, as he finished his apprenticeship.
 This was in Mechelen, where he is documented between September 1550 and October 1551 assisting Peeter Baltens on an altarpiece (now lost), painting the wings.

+Provenance

-The painting was not sold by the artist, and seems to be the only one inherited by his son Jan Brueghel the Elder.
-An engraving was published in 1579 by Paul Perret, who was apparently lent the painting for the purpose, since there are regular pricks along the edges to enable a grid to be made.
+The painting was not sold by the artist and seems to be the only one inherited by his son Jan Brueghel the Elder.
+An engraving was published in 1579 by Paul Perret, who apparently lent the painting for the purpose since there are regular pricks along the edges to make a grid.
 There are a number of other copies, some attributed to the artist's sons, perhaps made after the engraving, and the painting was lent to Cardinal Federico Borromeo for copying (perhaps the version now in Bergamo).
 A version attributed to Breuegel's son Pieter Brueghel the Younger of c.
 1600 is in the Philadelphia Museum of Art.

-The work was sold by the family in the 17th century, apparently by Jan Brueghel the Younger, and was in England by the 18th century, being sold at Christie's in 1834 and again in 1952 when it was bought by Count Antoine Seilern, whose collection was bequeathed to the Courtauld in 1978.
+It was sold by the family in the 17th century, apparently by Jan Brueghel the Younger, and was in England by the 18th century, being sold at Christie's in 1834 and again in 1952 when it was bought by Count Antoine Seilern, whose collection was bequeathed to the Courtauld in 1978.
 The work was stolen from the Courtauld Gallery on 2 February 1982.
-Because of its value and fame, it proved unsaleable on the open market, and did not resurface again until 1992 when it was recovered by British police.
+Because of its value and fame, it proved unsaleable on the open market and did not resurface again until 1992, when it was recovered by British police.
 During that interim, it likely acted as collateral for the criminals.